roydegeest/rakwireless-docs/docs/en-us/quick-start/rak2245-stamp/accessing-your-gateway/README.md

   caption="TCP/IPv4 Properties"
 />

-Now , you should be able to access your LoRaWAN® Gateway from your PC successfully using the IP Address `192.168.10.10`through SSH.
+Now , you should be able to access your Gateway from your PC successfully using the IP Address `192.168.10.10`through SSH.

-## Log into the LoRaWAN® Gateway via SSH
+## Log into the Gateway via SSH

 ### 1. Windows OS